Types of Couplings

 Diaphragm coupling

-Diaphragm couplings are great all-rounder shaft couplings.
-They can accommodate parallel misalignment as well as high angular and axial misalignment.
-They also have high torque capabilities and can transmit torque at high speeds without the need for lubrication.
+Diaphragm couplings are versatile couplings that can accommodate parallel, as well as angular and axial misalignment.
+They are designed to transmit torque at high speeds without requiring lubrication.

 Jaw coupling

-Engineers use jaw couplings in applications such as compressors, blowers, mixers and pumps.
+Common applications for jaw couplings encompass compressors, blowers, mixers, and pumps.

 Beam coupling

-A beam coupling is a machined coupling that offers high flexibility in terms of parallel, axial and angular misalignment.
-It is one of the best low-power transmission couplings.
+A beam coupling is a machined coupling that provides substantial flexibility in accommodating various types of misalignment.
+It excels in low-power transmission applications.

 Fluid coupling

-The shaft coupling consists of an impeller connected to the driving shaft and a runner connected to the driven shaft.
-The whole setup is fixed in a housing, also known as a shell.
+This design includes an impeller connected to the driving shaft and a runner linked to the driven shaft, all contained within a housing, known as a shell.

 Parameters for Choosing